-2.1.4.8.
-If you operate a new, reconstructed, or existing stationary engine, you must minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the emission standards applicable to all times other than startup in Table 2c to this subpart apply.
+- 2.2.4.10.5.
+You must conduct the CPMS equipment performance evaluation, system accuracy audits, or other audit procedures specified in your site-specific monitoring plan at least annually. - 2.2.4.10.6.
+You must conduct a performance evaluation of each CPMS in accordance with your site-specific monitoring plan. - 2.2.4.11.
+You must minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the emission standards applicable to all times other than startup in Table 2a to this subpart apply.

-- 2.1.4.9.
-You must demonstrate initial compliance with each emission limitation, operating limitation, and other requirement that applies to you according to Table 5 of this subpart. - 2.1.4.10.
+- 2.2.4.12.
+You must demonstrate initial compliance with each emission limitation, operating limitation, and other requirement that applies to you according to Table 5 of this subpart. - 2.2.4.13.
+During the initial performance test, you must establish each operating limitation in Table 2b of this subpart that applies to you. - 2.2.4.14.
 You must submit the Notification of Compliance Status containing the results of the initial compliance demonstration according to the requirements in §63.6645.

-2.1.5.
+2.2.5.
 Continuous Compliance Requirements